heyanlong/ajax-upload/readme.md

     });

-## How it works? ##
+### How it works? ###

-Plugin creates invisible file input on top of the button you provide, so when user clicks on your button the normal file selection window is shown.
+Plugin places transparent file input on top of the button you provide, so when user clicks on your button the normal file selection window is shown.
 And after user selects a file, plugin submits form that contains file input to an iframe.
-So it isn't true ajax upload, but brings same user experience.
+It isn't true ajax upload, but brings the same user experience.

-## Licensing &amp; Terms of Use ##
+### Licensing &amp; Terms of Use ###

-Ajax upload plugin is completely free and licensed under <a rel="nofollow" href="http://valums.com/mit-license">MIT license</a>
+AJAX upload plugin is completely free and licensed under MIT license

+ Copyright (c) 2010 Andrew Valums

+ Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+ The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.